 More than half of humanity’s health problems are dependent, either directly or indirectly, on environmental factors.
-We can be exposed to harmful substances through the food we eat, the water we drink, the air we breathe, and the soil on which we stand.
 Today, our society faces the risks of environmental pollution, communicable diseases, endocrine disruptors in consumer products, and the potential of aerosolized biological agents.

 The Center for Environmental Security is working to protect human health and critical ecosystems by detecting, minimizing and ultimately eliminating harmful chemical and biological agents through early detection and engineering interventions.
 It sits at the link between the environment, human health and security to meet critical real-world needs to promote public safety.
 The center works on a regional, national and global scale.